nandafirmans/courseDataStructureAndAlgorithm/README.md

 _Big O Notation to describe the performance of algorithm._

-We use Big O to describe the performance of an algorithm, and <mark>this helps us to determine if an given algorithmn scalable or not.</mark> Which basically means is an algorithm going to scale well as the input grows really large.
+**We use Big O to describe the performance of an algorithm, and this helps us to determine if an given algorithmn scalable or not.
+Which basically means <mark>is an algorithm going to scale well as the input grows really large.</mark>**

 So just because your code execute quickly doesn't mean it's going to perform well when you give it a large data set.
 So that's why we use the Big O Notation to describe the performance of an algorithm